h2p2f/practicum-metrics/cmd/server/README.md

 - -r (env: RESTORE) - flag to restore metrics from a file when the server starts, default false
 - -d (env: DATABASE_DSN) - postgreSQL connection parameter
 - -k (env: KEY) - key for calculating the hash of server responses
+- -crypto-key (env: CRYPTO_KEY) - path to the key for encrypting data
+- -с ( -config, env: CONFIG) - path to the configuration file (default ./config/config.json)

 Upon start-up, the server loads all metrics from the file into memory when working with inmemory storage or a file, when working with postgreSQL, metrics are stored only in the database.